-We operate an integrated behavioral health care approach to our participants.
-Our approach is a systematic, person-centered integrated health care approach that is unique to the population.
-Our behavioral health care addresses mental health, substance use conditions, health behaviors due to chronic mental illness, life stressors and crises, stress related physical symptoms, and ineffective pattern of health utilization.
-For good health care, ACIDD Maryland focusses on behavioral health and mental health.
-Some of the preventive strategies are Psychiatric Rehabilitation Program (PRP), Mental Health Vocational Program (MHVP), holistic psychiatry, psychotherapy and non-physician primary care service and primary nursing care.
+We use an integrated behavioral health care approach for our participants.
+We employ a systematic, person-centered integrated health care approach that is unique to the population.
+Our behavioral health care addresses mental health, substance use conditions, behaviors due to chronic mental illness, life stressors and crises, stress related physical symptoms, and ineffective pattern of health utilization.
+For good health care, ACIDD Maryland focuses on behavioral health and mental health.
+Some of the preventive strategies are Psychiatric Rehabilitation Program (PRP), Mental Health Vocational Program (MHVP) which includes an evidence-based Employment service, holistic psychiatry, psychotherapy, Outpatient Mental Health services that include assessments, medications monitoring and non-physician primary care service and primary nursing care.

-Besides PRP and MHVP services that we have been offering to people with severe mental illness since 2013, we also began serving individuals who have the dual diagnosis of Intellectual Disability and co-occurring Mental Illness since 2015.
+Besides PRP and MHVP services that we have been offering to people with severe mental illness since 2013, we would now begin Outpatient mental health treatment to adults by August 2018.
+ACIDD also has been serving individuals who have the dual diagnosis of Intellectual Disability and co-occurring Mental Illness since 2015.
 We offer them residential services, and integrated day services.
-Our residential services include Personal Supports (PS), Family and Individual Support Services (FISS) besides 4 persons Group Homes and 2 to 3 persons Alternative Living Units (ALU).
+Our residential services include Personal Supports (PS), Family and Individual Support Services (FISS) besides 4-person Group Homes and 2-to-3-person Alternative Living Units (ALU).
 Our Day services currently include Vocational Day, Day Habilitation, Supported Employment and non-site based services to people receiving day habilitation services such as Community Learning Services (CLS) and Employment Discovery & Customization (ED&C).
-Our individuals receive PRP, Psychotherapy, holistic psychiatry, and nursing services.
-In 2016, ACIDD for Counseling began collaborating with different psychotherapy providers to support our integrated care approach to our individuals.
-We continue to adopt a holistic approach to the treatment of individuals we serve.
-We have experienced growth, change and hope for the people that we currently support.

 As we are aware, people with IDD are often ostracized and have few, if any, social networks of support.
 Children with IDD are often treated differently and excluded from social activities.
 Among young adults, this isolation becomes more pronounced when students graduate without work prospects or established social circles.
 Social isolation and exclusion with no hope of change, combined with already-existing brain differences, set the stage for mental illness.